brimdata/zed/docs/language/functions/grok.md

 ### Synopsis

 ```
-grok(pattern: string, s: string) -> any
+grok(p: string, s: string) -> any
-grok(pattern: string, s: string, definitions: string) -> any
+grok(p: string, s: string, definitions: string) -> any
 ```

 ### Description

-The _grok_ function parses a string `s` using a grok pattern and returns a record containing the parsed fields.
-The syntax for `pattern` is `{%pattern:field_name}` where _pattern_ is the name of the pattern to match in `s` and _field_name_ is the resultant field name of the capture value.
+The _grok_ function parses a string `s` using grok pattern `p` and returns a record containing the parsed fields.
+The syntax for pattern `p` is `{%pattern:field_name}` where _pattern_ is the name of the pattern to match in `s` and _field_name_ is the resultant field name of the capture value.

 When provided with three arguments, `definitions` is a string of named patterns in the format `PATTERN_NAME PATTERN` each separated by newlines.
-The named patterns can then be referenced in the `pattern` argument.
+The named patterns can then be referenced in argument `p`.

 #### Included Patterns